rahulanugu/SC/web-application_docs/Frontend/Frontend Documentation.md

 Route: healthcare/patientportal

 **Description**- Patient portal allows physician to give an access to the patient portal.
+It displays all the patients that are given access which are retrieve from the database with the services.
+The code will include a *ngFor which will create a new card for each result given from the database.
 It will navigate to the add patient component.

 9. **Healthcare-readmission-risk-info**